(a) The Belt Race is an individual event. Each Beltperson is assisted by four Reel Handlers.

 Note 2:

-Linesman may pay out using either an overhead or underarm procedure.
+Linepersons may pay out using either an overhead or underarm procedure.

-(k) The Beltman shall, on reaching their allotted buoy with their belt and line intact, place their forearm over the top of the buoy and then signal their arrival by raising their other arm to a vertical position whilst remaining in contact with the buoy.
+(k) The Beltperson shall, on reaching their allotted buoy with their belt and line intact, place their forearm over the top of the buoy and then signal their arrival by raising their other arm to a vertical position whilst remaining in contact with the buoy.
 The said signal, subject to all conditions being fulfilled, shall be the determining factor in judging excepting that should a competitor swim to a wrong buoy and signal they shall be disqualified.

 Note: The swimming buoy is described as the buoy only and does not include any attaching ropes or straps.